alavir-ua/node-web-scraper/README.md

 ```
 $ git clone https://github.com/alavir-ua/node-web-scraper.git
 ```
-You can also download the entire repository as a zip file and unpack in on your computer if you do not have git
+You can also download the entire repository as a zip file and unpack in on your computer if you do not have git.

 After cloning the application, you need to install it's dependencies.
 ```
 $ npm install
 ```
+In the root of the project, create the directory "result_data".

 ## Run the script
+Open a terminal and enter the following command:
 ```
 $ node rozetka.js
 or